microsoft/FluidFramework/.changeset/happy-dreams-sing.md

 const result2 = endpointIndex.nextInterval(pos);
 ```

 3. Deprecate API `CreateBackwardIteratorWithEndPosition`, `CreateBackwardIteratorWithStartPosition`, `CreateForwardIteratorWithEndPosition` and `CreateForwardIteratorWithStartPosition` from `IntervalCollection`.
-Only the default iterator will be supported in the future, and it will no longer maintain the sequence.
+Only the default iterator will be supported in the future, and it will no longer preserve sequence order.

+Equivalent functionality to these three methods is provided by `IOverlappingIntervalIndex.gatherIterationResults`.